How Do Courts Interpret Fiduciary Duty Limitations and Waivers?

 But when partners compete over the purchase of a third partner’s interest, the battle is only between partners.
 It is difficult to think of any good that could come from allowing partners to keep secrets and compete for ownership of the partnership.
 Based on this distinction, a partnership agreement should be allowed to override a duty not to compete with the partnership generally, but partners should not be allowed to modify their fiduciary duties when it comes to ownership interests in the partnership.

 Thus, this attempt to harmonize these seemingly disparate decisions is appealing but, unfortunately, is unworkable with the cases here.
 First, Wartski v.
 Bedford held that partners may not buy an interest in the partnership from other partners without disclosing the opportunity to the remaining partner despite a provision in a partnership agreement expressly allowing the partners to compete.
 The Triple Five holding was similar.
 But Exxon Corp. v.
-Burglin in the Fifth Circuit and Sonet v.
-Timber Co. in Delaware both held that partners could waive their fiduciary duties in relation to acquiring ownership interests.211 As a result, any attempt to harmonize these cases under this distinction appears unworkable.
+Burglin in the Fifth Circuit gave effect to a contractual limitation on the duty to disclose, holding that the general partner had no duty to disclose confidential information when it acquired the limited partners’ interests.
+And Sonet v.
+Timber Co. in Delaware held that the traditional fiduciary duties among partners are contractual defaults that a partnership agreement may modify or displace.
+As a result, any attempt to harmonize these cases under this distinction appears unworkable.

 These cases present a wide range of outcomes.
 Some favor allowing parties to limit their fiduciary duties, while others favor applying fiduciary duties despite partnership agreements to the contrary.